-There are two ways for CLI mode management, one is remote telnet and the other operated from console port.
+There are two ways for CLI mode management, one is remote SSH(Secure Shell Protocol) and the other operated from console port.
 Remote telnet is an IP-based protocol and console port is for user to operate the Industrial Managed Switch locally only; however, their operations are the same.